UFT Mobile Architecture

 Supports hands-on testing of the app on the device.

-In the diagram below you can see a more drilled-down view, with a focus on the physical deployment of a UFT Mobile server.
+The following diagram represents a more drilled-down view, with a focus on the physical deployment of a UFT Mobile server.
 The different protocols and the ports used are also shown.

 Client tools and UFT Mobile server connectivity